 Check out a few examples of argumentative claims to better understand what a claim looks like when writing a research paper.

+Students by now, you all must be well versed in what is claim in writing and why understanding its value in academic writing is important.
+In short.
 A claim is a statement that relies on the facts and not on mere opinions.
 Hence it is supported by the evidence.
 It also improves the quality of writing and hence it is a very important skill for writers.
 Claim is also used in various forms as you have read above.
 If you are still confused about what is a claim in writing, try consulting one of our writers to guide you well.